The City's Bidder List -- Viewing and Submitting Bids

 No. Formal advertised sealed bids/proposals may not be issued or received by the Purchasing Division through facsimile.

 Electronic PDF versions of Invitations to Bid and Requests for Proposals may be downloaded from the eProcure website.
 Responses to all formal solicitations must be submitted electronically through eProcure using the "attach" option.
-Physical copies are no longer accepted.
+Physical copies are also accepted, in accordance with individual solicitation instructions.

 The City's Bidding Process